-The Boston Healthcare Careers Consortium is convened quarterly by the Boston PIC and is chaired by the workforce development director at Partners HealthCare and Boston Children's Hospital.
+The Boston Healthcare Careers Consortium is convened quarterly by the Boston PIC and is co-chaired by the workforce development directors at Partners HealthCare and Boston Children's Hospital.
 Established in 2010, the consortium has grown to more than 50 active member organizations and is now nationally recognized for its successful employer-led model.

-The consortium brings together Boston’s largest hospitals, other healthcare employers, community colleges, career centers, and nonprofit organizations and facilitates discussions on labor market demand, education and training capacity, workforce diversity, and advancement strategies for current employees.
+The consortium brings together Boston’s largest hospitals, other healthcare employers, government, community colleges, career centers, and nonprofit organizations and facilitates discussions on labor market demand, education and training capacity, workforce diversity, and advancement strategies for current employees.
 Conversations often lead to action-oriented research projects, such as supporting 150 Bunker Hill and Roxbury community college students enrolled in allied health certificate programs and tracking employment outcomes.

 The vision of the Consortium is for Greater Boston to create an efficient and effective system where